 Teletherapy is a term that refers to therapy where the client and therapist are not face-to-face during a session.
 Port Townsend Family Therapy utilizes phone, video conferencing, and text to interact with clients.
 Each is quite different and comes with their own advantages and disadvantages.

 This small study out of the University of Zurich shows online therapy to be just as (if not more) effective than face-to-face therapy in treating depression (follow link here).
 Having worked in diverse environments as an experiential educator for 20 years prior to becoming a therapist, I believe most importantly the medium needs to fit the person in order to be effective.
 For some, that medium might be over the internet, for others it may be hiking to the top of a mountain pass, and for others it may be in the comfort of a therapist’s office.

 Is It Secure?

 For secure texting, Port Townsend Family Therapy offers clients free access to the Spruce Health app that is both encrypted and HIPAA compliant.
-Clients will be offered access to this service at their first session.
+Clients can download the app and begin secure texting here.

 Who’s it for?

 EVERYONE DURING THE COVD-19 PANDEMIC (please ignore the well thought out bullet points below)

 • Clients whose busy schedules necessitate the convenience of teletherapy or who are traveling for extended periods of time, or who are sick, injured and unable to leave home.

 • Clients whose symptoms may create a barrier to successful attendance of face-to-face sessions may consider teletherapy as a means to access treatment otherwise thought unattainable.

 • Clients in rural areas having difficulty finding the right match for a therapist in their locale may consider teletherapy as a means to expand available treatment options.